-Many complaints regarding the following are dealt with: the shortage, in the schools, of human resources (teaching and non-teaching staff) and materials; refusal to give financial assistance for various educational goals (schooling beyond the compulsory age, purchasing textbooks); refusal to provide certain supplementary school services free of charge (transport, school meals, etc.); grants, the poor state of educational facilities, student admission procedures; punishments given to students; violence in schools and the information that the schools provide to parents.
+Many complaints regarding the following are dealt with: in schools, the shortage of human resources (teaching and non-teaching staff) and materials; refusal to give financial assistance for various educational goals (schooling beyond the compulsory age, purchasing textbooks); refusal to provide certain supplementary school services free of charge (transport, school meals, etc.); grants, the poor state of educational facilities; student admission procedures; punishments given to students; violence in schools and the information that schools provide to parents.

 The most common complaints are about the treatment received by children in children’s homes; the length of time taken for fostering and/or adopting procedures; both in Spain and in other countries; the lack of resources and programmes to support families and children with specific problems; extended stays in children’s homes despite the law prioritising foster care.